openkfw/d4dtools/docs/tech-faq.md

 # FAQ on the technology

-On this page, we answer some of the most frequent questions that people have concerning the website etc.
+On this page, we answer some of the most frequent questions that people have concerning the website and its features.

-## Question: I heard that this website is on the github.
+## Question: I heard that this website is on the GitHub.
 What does this mean ?

 [GitHub](https://github.com/) is an online software development platform.
 It's used for storing, tracking, and collaborating on software projects.
 We use it enable a simple, transparent exchange concerning the content of this website within the wider eco-system of development cooperation.